-The prospect of becoming a bona fide homeowner is an exciting one, but if you let that fervor cloud your judgment, you could end up with a pit instead of a palace.
+You may have your eye on the house of your dreams, but if you let that fervor cloud your judgment, you could end up with a pit instead of a palace.

-When you go to showings, don’t let the glitz and glam of fresh paint and new countertops distract you.
-Keep your eyes peeled for these real estate red flags.
-They just might save you from throwing money away because of a bad deal.
+When you go to real estate showings, don’t let the glitz and glam of fresh paint and new countertops distract you.
+Keep your eyes peeled for these warning signs.
+They might help you avoid throwing money away because of a bad deal.

 If you’re over 50, take advantage of massive discounts and financial resources